AidanM324/FPGAVAProject/index.md

 <img src="https://github.com/AidanM324/FPGAVAProject/blob/main/docs/assets/images/ColourStripes.jpeg?raw=true">

 ## **My VGA Design Edit**
-Introduce your own design idea.
-Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).

 During the Design Edit phase, I decided to go for a more complex approach, instead of choosing a static image design I began to brainstorm an idea that involved moving parts.
 I was aware that this specific design was tasking to do but  I aimed to test my capabilities in understanding and writing VGA code,